FasterXML/jackson-jr/README.md

 Note that although getters and setters need to be public (since JDK Bean Introspection does not find any other methods), constructors may have any access right, including `private`.

-Also: starting with version 2.8, `public` fields may also be used (although their discovery may be disabled using `JSON.Feature.USE_FIELDS`) as an alternative: this is useful when limiting number of otherwise useless "getter" and "setter" methods.
+Starting with version 2.8, `public` fields may also be used (although their discovery may be disabled using `JSON.Feature.USE_FIELDS`) as an alternative: this is useful when limiting number of otherwise useless "getter" and "setter" methods.

+NEW!
+Jackson-jr 2.11 introduce `jackson-jr-annotation-support` extension (see more below) which allows use of Jackson annotations like `@JsonProperty`, `@JsonIgnore` and even `@JsonAutoDetect` for even more granular control of inclusion, naming and renaming.

 ### Customizing behavior with Features